pyrsmk/LongueVue/README.md

 LongueVue 0.1.6
 ===============

+__LongueVue is now unmaintained.
+If you're searching for a web scraper, use [Goutte](https://github.com/FriendsOfPHP/Goutte).
+If you're looking for a router, take a look at [FastRoute](https://github.com/nikic/FastRoute).__

 LongueVue is a contents extractor built on top of `preg_match()`.
 Concretely, you can extract any string contents from anything, like discover articles on some blog to create a RSS stream per example.

 Installing